adriansteffan/obsidian-to-jekyll/README.md

 ## Duct Tape Obsidian Publish

 This script is part of my selfmade Obsidian publish setup, which is roughly outlined below.
-You can see the result over at my [digital garden](https://notes.adriansteffan.com).
 It uses the [Jekyll Garden](https://github.com/Jekyll-Garden/jekyll-garden.github.io) theme and Github Pages to publish the notes.

 The setup consists of 3 separate repositories: